 - Protect remaining old growth and roadless areas

-- Promote reintroduction of the Mexican wolf and maintain habitat connections across ecoregions of suitable occupation
+- Promote reintroduction of the Mexican Wolf and maintain habitat connections across ecoregions of suitable occupation

-- Designate Blue Range Wilderness area
+- Designate the Blue Range Wilderness area as protected

-- Restore fire to fire-suppressed forest types
+- Restore periodic wildfire to fire-suppressed forest types

 - Sky Island Alliance

 Relationship to other classification schemes

 This ecoregion corresponds to Omernik's ecoregion #23 (Arizona/New Mexico Mountains) and there is a considerable degree of overlap with Bailey's M313; Arizona-New Mexico Mountains Semi-Desert-Open Woodland-Coniferous Forest-Alpine Meadow Province.

 - B.D.
 Brand, A.B.
 Clarke and S. Semken.
 2008.
 Eruptive conditions and depositional processes of Narbona Pass Maar volcano, Navajo volcanic field, Navajo Nation, New Mexico (USA).

 - J.M.
 Hoekstra.; Molnar, J. L.; Jennings, M.; Revenga, C.; Spalding, M. D.; Boucher, T. M.; Robertson, J. C.; Heibel, T. J. et al. 2010.
 Molnar, J. L., ed.
 The Atlas of Global Conservation: Changes, Challenges, and Opportunities to Make a Difference.
 University of California Press.
 ISBN 978-0-520-26256-0.

 - C. Michael Hogan.
 2008.
 Douglas-fir: Pseudotsuga menziesii, iGoTerra.com, ed.
 Nicklas Strõmberg

 - John A. Murray.
 1988.
 The Gila Wilderness.
 Albuquerque: University of New Mexico Press